ThatCoolCoder/nosper-engine/README.md

 console.log(evaluator.evaluate('5 * 2')); // will print 10
 ```

-`Evaluator.evaluate()` may throw an `Errors.EvaluationError`.
+`Evaluator.evaluate()` and related functions may throw an `Errors.EvaluationError`.
 See `src/Errors.mjs` for list of all derived errors, if you wish to handle them separately.
+Note that new derived errors may be created without bumping the version.

+## Input syntax

 The calculator has a fairly complex input langauge and I ought to add documentation here, but for the time being you can install [nosper-tty](https://github.com/ThatCoolCoder/nosper-tty) and use its help menu.